-When you consider the protein-boosting effect of the corn gluten meal and brewers yeast, this looks like the profile of a kibble containing a modest amount of meat.
+When you consider the protein-boosting effect of the corn gluten and flaxseed meals, this looks like the profile of a kibble containing a below-average amount of meat.

-Big Red Dog Food is a plant-based kibble using a modest amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.
+Big Red is a plant-based dry dog food using a moderate amount of meat and bone meal or chicken by-product meal as its main sources of animal protein, thus earning the brand 1.5 star.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.